bobemv/asteroid-hunter/README.md

 # asteroid-hunter
- Little runner about a starship ecollecting coins/objectives while dodging and destroying asteroids.
+Little runner about a starship recollecting coins/objectives while dodging and destroying asteroids.
 Destruction done with 3D Marching Cubes.